TSFitPy-developers/TSFitPy/README.md

 # Turbospectrum Spectral Fitting with Python (TSFitPy)

 TSFitPy is a pipeline designed to determine stellar abundances and atmospheric parameters through the use of Nelder-Mead (simplex algorithm) minimization.
-It calculates model spectra "on the fly" while fitting instead of using a more sophisticated method that relies on training neural networks such as the method used by the full SAPP used for much larger datasets.
+It calculates model spectra "on the fly" while fitting instead of using a more sophisticated method that relies on training neural networks (such as the method used by the full SAPP used for much larger datasets).
 Using this method allows the pipeline to gain flexibility in the stellar physics used at the expense of computation time, which makes it useful for small datasets of ~100 stars and fewer.

 To use TSFitPy, you will need a working Turbospectrum (TS) installation of the latest version, which has the capability to compute NLTE line profiles as well as calculate specified spectral windows instead of a full spectrum for a given range.
 TSFitPy has not been tested on older versions of TS.
 The latest version of TS can be found here: https://github.com/bertrandplez/Turbospectrum_NLTE